Designing information architecture for over a century of reported case law.

 Case Discovery System

-A structured case card system unifying discovery across Home, Browse, and My Reports.
-Every card optimised for 6-second comprehension.
+A unified case card system across Home, Browse, and My Reports used the same anatomy and the same scan pattern.
+Every card optimised for scan-first comprehension, with practice area, citation, court, judges, and decision date legible in a single glance.
 Legal professionals scan, they don't read.

 Recently reported cases: practice area tags, metadata, citations